w3c/wot-thing-description/explainer/Explainer11.md

     }
 }
 ```
-Thing Model definitions are identified by the "@type": "tm:ThingModel".
+Thing Model definitions are identified by the `@type`: `tm:ThingModel`.
 As the example shows, it does not provide details about a single Thing instance due to the lack of communication and security metadata.
 This specification presents a mechanism for deriving valid Thing Description instances from such Thing Model definitions.
 In addition, other design concepts are specified, including how to override, extend, and reuse existing Thing Model definitions.